robertmryan/download-manager/README.md

 ##### Instance Methods

 - The `initWithFilename:URL:delegate:` method creates the `Download` object; and
-- The `download` method initiates the actual download.
+- The `start` method initiates the actual download.
 - The `cancel` method cancels the current download.
 Upon successful cancellation, `downloadDidFail` will be called.

 ##### Properties